caryoscelus/heavy-bright-sun-wip/chapters/009-chapter-ninth.md

 text-only stories, i've been participating in a few indie game circles, — Sasha finally fired up the engine and inspected me, — All set?
 Then forward we go!

-Our old sedan started unexpectedly sharply, forcing me into the back of my seat.
+Our old sedan started unexpectedly sharp, forcing me into the back of my seat.

 — So, as i was saying, i was involved with making a few small scale games.
 One of them we were making with Orpheus.
 Actually, it was he who introduced me to